-If you are keen to road cycling, it is your key responsibility that you have get yourself the correct saddle.
+If you are keen on road-cycling, it is your key responsibility that you have to get yourself the correct saddle.
 We assume that you are a road racer or a triathlete, then here are some tips that may help you to find the perfect road bike saddle.

-- For different people there are plenty of different seats in the market.
-Now what do I mean by different people is based on according to their shapes.
-The first and foremost thing is-”what is your gender?”
+- For different people, there are plenty of different seats in the market.
+Now, what do I mean by different people is based on their shapes.
+The first and foremost thing is-” what is your gender?”
 You can be a male road racer or a female.
-For female racers it is better to go for a wider seat and moderately padded with a center cut-out or groove.
+For female racers, it is better to go for a wider seat and moderately padded with a center cut-out or groove.

 - The comfort also depends largely on your riding position.
 For road biking a more sporting or even aerodynamic position is preferable.
-For this position you are putting much pressure on the forward part of your pelvic area.
-So choose a saddle that can lightens the pressure on the crucial parts of your body.
+For this position, you are putting much pressure on the forward part of your pelvic area.
+So choose a saddle that can lighten the pressure on the crucial parts of your body.

 Where your sit bones should be on a road bike saddle?

 When sitting on a road bike saddle in the correct spot and tilting slightly forward to reach the handlebars the weight should be on the sit bones.

 If you have stretched out to reach the handlebars or you don’t have the flexibility in the hip you will see that pressure is now placed along with the RAM I where the nerves and vessels can lead to dysfunction as it will create pressure on the arteries or more commonly pain and discomfort along the nerves.